Campfire-Connections/campfire-connections-platform/README.md

 ### Navigation Menu

 `core/menu_registry.py` describes the navigation links each user type should see (leaders, attendees, faculty, etc.).
 The `dynamic_menu` context processor resolves the registry into template-friendly entries, handling permissions and dynamic URL kwargs (e.g., faction slugs).
-The navbar template simply loops over `menu_items`, so updating navigation is as simple as editing the registry.
+The navbar template simply loops over `menu_items` and `quick_menu_items`, so updating navigation (or adding new quick-access links) is as simple as editing the registry.

 ### Organization